MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 ms.localizationpriority: medium
 ---

-# Cocos2D-x Quickstart
+# Cocos2D-x quickstart

 This guide will help you make your first PlayFab API call in the Cocos2d-x engine.

+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

 ## Cocos2d-x Project Setup

-- OS: This guide is written for Windows 10, using Visual Studio 2015.
-  - Cocos works on most modern OS's, and environments.
+OS: This guide is written for Windows 10, using Visual Studio 2015.
+Cocos works on most modern OSs and environments.
 The installation instructions are similar, but different for each combination.
-  - If you are building for other platforms, the files you need are the same, but you will need to do the project-setup yourself.
-  - Visual Studio 2013 will have identical steps, but the screenshots will look a little different from yours.
+If you are building for other platforms, the files you need are the same, but you will need to do the project-setup yourself.
+Visual Studio 2013 will have identical steps, but the screenshots will look a little different from yours.

-  - Download and install Cocos2d-x.
+1. Download and install Cocos2d-x
     - [https://www.cocos2d-x.org/download](https://www.cocos2d-x.org/download)
     - Setting up Cocos2d-x requires some familiarity.
 Check out their guides:
       - [https://cocos2d-x.org/docs/installation/Windows/](https://cocos2d-x.org/docs/installation/Windows/)